Drockk/svarogIO/docs/PHASE_1_TASKS.md

 ## Overview
 Phase 1 focuses on implementing the core execution infrastructure of svarogIO: `execution_context`, `work_queue`, `io_context`, and `strand`.
 This phase establishes the foundation for all asynchronous operations.

+> **November 2025 update:** the service registry (`execution_context`) and coroutine helpers referenced throughout this document were intentionally removed during the KIFS simplification.
+The historical notes below are retained for context but no longer describe the active code.

 **Duration**: 4-6 weeks
 **Priority**: Critical Path
 **Dependencies**: None (starting point)